n-e-r-k/login-message-script/README.md

 # login-message-script
 A customizable python script used to display login information.

+## Current features:
+- Configured to display ASCII logo
+- Customizeable login message
+- Assignable foreground and background colors for both key and value
+- Informs the user the $SSH_CLIENT if applicable

 ## Usage:
 Enabled by adding a command to the end of your .bashrc, .zshrc, etc...
 `python3 /home/$USER/.login/login.py`